 1. Plenty of White Space

-One of the keys to minimalism in design is the effective use of white space and a distinct lack of clutter.
-Of course, white space doesn’t have to be white, it simply refers to open space in the design, whatever color that may be.
+One of the keys to minimalist website design is the effective use of white space and a distinct lack of clutter.
+Of course, white space doesn’t have to be white.
+It simply refers to open space in the design, whatever color that may be.

 Clutter can have several negative impacts on visitors.
-Most significantly, visitors have a hard time focusing on the most important parts of a page if it is cluttered.
+Most significantly, visitors have difficulty focusing on the most critical parts of a page if it’s cluttered.
 White space makes the contents of the page easier to digest.

 2. Effective Typography

-Many of the best minimalistic designs compensate for using fewer photos and graphics by making better use of typography.
-Excellent typography is capable of replacing many of the visual benefits that are lost by not using a lot of images.
-For this reason, typography is even more critical in a minimalistic design than it is for other styles of design.
+Many of the best minimalistic designs compensate for using fewer photos and graphics by using better typography.
+Excellent typography is capable of replacing many of the visual benefits lost by not using a lot of images.
+For this reason, typography is even more critical in a minimalistic design than other design styles.

 3. Effective Use of Color

 Color choices are important for any design, but more so for minimalistic designs.
 With less busyness on the page, the color combinations play a larger role in the site’s look.
 There’s nothing to hide poor color choices in a minimalistic design.